Sullivans International - Yarn Supplier

 Hand feel Wool-like softness at lower cost

-Care Machine washable; resistant to moths
+Care Machine washable; moth resistant

-Uses Blankets, craft yarn, amigurumi, value retail
+Common uses Blankets, craft yarn, amigurumi, value retail

 Polyester yarn